WILD CHILD PLAYGARDEN & WILDSCHOOLING

 Our flexible programs allow children to join anytime, with both part-time and full-time options for short- and long-term commitments.

-Located between jungle and the ocean near Playa Pelada, Guiones beach, and Osteonal, our peaceful, nature-rich location provides an ideal backdrop for learning.
+Located between the jungle and the ocean near Playa Pelada, Guiones beach, and Osteonal, our peaceful, nature-rich location provides an ideal backdrop for learning.

 We support the local nomadic lifestyle with weekly and seasonal offerings.